 Wrapping Up

-Australia's 2026-27 tax brackets are unchanged from last year — five brackets, a $18,200 tax-free threshold, and a top rate of 45%.
-But your actual take-home pay depends on more than just the brackets.
-The Medicare levy, the LITO, your deductions, and whether you hold private hospital cover all feed into your final number.
+Australia's 2026-27 tax brackets carry one change from last year — the lowest rate dropped from 16% to 15% — but the shape is familiar: five brackets, an $18,200 tax-free threshold and a top rate of 45%.
+Your actual take-home pay depends on more than just the brackets.
+The Medicare levy, the LITO, your deductions and whether you hold private hospital cover all feed into your final number.
 Use the tables and examples above to get a solid read on where you stand, and remember that small things — like claiming legitimate work expenses — can meaningfully reduce your taxable income.